dragthor/dragthor.github.com/_posts/2016-04-20-zurb-foundation-6-plugins.markdown

 The above fictional datepicker aggregates one or more existing components.
 The `reveal` can exist, have purpose, and have meaning idependently of the datepicker.
 In the traditional object-oriented programming world this is called aggregation.
 Conversely, a custom Zurb plugin that owns (or wraps) another component that has no meaning or purpose outside the context of the plugin, is an example of composition.
 Arrows within a filmstrip slider, a legend within a chart component, and a sortable grid column are just some examples.
 Each does not make sense outside their container component.
 And each would probably look terrible and confuse users.

 This has me thinking.
-Maybe a custom responsive Zurb grid or chart component would each be independent plugins?
-Can a traditional reporting grid be responsive?
-Do data grids (not layout grids) even fit in the responsive world?
-A Zurb graphical chart sounds like a future idea.
+Can a traditional reporting data grids be responsive?
+Anything can be made responsive, but will it provide meaningful value to users?
+Do tabular data grids even fit in the responsive world?
+I do not have the answers to these questions.
+Mobile-first data grid does not roll off the tongue well.
+I need to do some research, find use cases, and see what Zurb's [stacked table](http://foundation.zurb.com/sites/docs/table.html) offers.
+A Zurb pie, bar, scatter plot, or line chart sounds like a useful open-source project.
 [Pull request](https://github.com/zurb/foundation-sites/pulls), anyone?

-Javascript is not as strict as C# or Java regarding interface adherence, so technically you could get away with not implementing these.
-No compilers, just transpilers and conventions.
-One standard convention stated direction in the Zurb documentation:
+Javascript is not as strict as C# or Java regarding interface adherence, so technically you could get away with not implementing the standard methods listed below.
+No compilers, just a transpiler and conventions.
+One standard convention stated directly in the Zurb documentation:

 > Plugin methods prefixed with an underscore are considered part of the internal API, which means they could change, break, or disappear without warning.

-I am unsure why you wouldn't want your plugin to play nicely with Zurb and other components?
-Whether you choose composition or aggregation at minimum your plugin should contain these methods:
+I am unsure why you wouldn't want your plugin to play nicely with Zurb and other components.
+Whether you choose composition or aggregation, at minimum your plugin should contain these methods:

 `constructor(element, options)` is your plugin constructor.
 It initializes and sets up your plugin.
 Registers `Foundation.Keyboard` handlers.
 And registers your plugin.